Arkitev/MusicPlayer/README.md

 # Music-Player
-Simple music player with listing the songs from the sd card.
+Simple music player for Android with listing songs from sd card.
+(College Project)